binary-banter/binary-banter.github.io/content/game-of-life.md

 ## A Packed Representation Using Bits
 Our first idea to improve upon this solution was to use a <emph>packed representation</emph>, where each bit represents a cell.
-It would then be possible to retrieve these cells by using a mask and shifts, making this solution slower than our original solution.
+It would then be possible to retrieve cells by using a mask and shifts, making this solution slower than our original solution.

 ## A Packed Representation Using Nibbles
 We can achieve a packed representation that is faster than our original by harnessing the power of parallelism.